Knowledge Exchange Hubs for the Creative Economy

 Collaboration with Innovate UK on Data Exploration

-The AHRC is collaborating with the Technology Strategy Board (TSB) to support a joint call for collaborative research and development proposals on Data Exploration as a part of the TSB’s ICT strategy.
+The AHRC is collaborating with Innovate UK to support a joint call for collaborative research and development proposals on Data Exploration as a part of their ICT strategy.
 Areas highlighted include the potential for technological innovation to address issues such as collaborative exploration, low-cost visualisation and immersive interaction with data (e.g. using interfaces such as touch, speech, gesture, emotion-sensing) across a range of sectors.
-Details of the call can be found on the TSB webpages (opens in new window).
+Details of the call can be found on the Innovate UK webpages (opens in new window).